turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language enables creation of efficient programs.

-    The CubeSat has limited processing power, both as a result of limited battery power as well as thermal constraints.
-The lack of cooling thermally limits the processor speed.
+    The CubeSat has limited processing power, both as a result of limited battery power as well as thermal constraints: the lack of cooling thermally limits the processor speed.

 #.
-The language enables creation of programs that can be updated using small incremental updates.
+The language enables creation of programs that can be updated using small, incremental updates.

     The bandwidth to transfer data to the satellite is limited.
 Smaller updates mean shorter transmission times, decreasing the chance of failure as well as the power consumption.
 Given that transmission windows are short and limited, failed data uploads can lead to delays in operation.